Ordinary Time: August 30th

 Saturday of the Twenty-First Week of Ordinary Time

-Other Commemorations: Saints Felix and Adauctus, martyrs (RM); St. Fiacre (RM)
+Other Commemorations: Saints Felix and Adauctus, Martyrs (RM); St. Fiacre, Hermit (RM)

 Sts.
 Felix and Adauctus were two Roman martyrs under the Diocletian persecution.
 They are buried in the cemetery of Commodilla at the gates of Rome on the Ostian Way.
 St. Fiacre, who is in the Roman Martyrology, is from the diocese of Meaux and is the patron saint of gardeners.
 According to the Tridentine Calendar today is the feast of St. Rose of Lima.
 The General Roman Calendar now celebrates her feast on August 23.

 Sts.
 Felix and Adauctus

 In the year 304 Felix was living piously and happily, doing the work of a Christian priest in Rome, when he was captured, along with many other Christians at the start of the persecutions under the Emperor Diocletian.
 First he was savagely tortured.
 Then he was sentenced to be beheaded, for no torture sufficed to make him give up his Christian beliefs.

 Felix was led to the place of execution.
 So noble and apparently unconcerned did he seem at the prospect of imminent death that one of the crowd who had so far kept secret his own Christianity, shouted out: 'I too follow and believe the same commandments that this man confesses.
 I too follow and believe in the same Jesus Christ.
 And I too will give away my life to further his cause.'

 The Roman soldiers rushed to seize the man, and he too was beheaded alongside Saint Felix.
 Unfortunately no-one even gathered his name.
 He was therefore dubbed 'Adauctus', which simply means 'the additional one'.